-- More importantly, you should gauge how willing the breeder is to release breeding documents pertaining to health, like proofs of screenings and other health test certificates.
+- More importantly, you should gauge how willing the breeder is to release breeding documents about health, like proofs of screenings and other health test certificates.

-- If the breeder is hesitant to let you meet the parents, or share other important information to you pertaining to the DNA or genetic issues inherent in the puppy’s lineage, that will certainly be a huge red flag on the breeder’s profile.
+- If the breeder is hesitant to let you meet the parents, or share other important information to you about the DNA or genetic issues inherent in the puppy’s lineage, that will certainly be a huge red flag on the breeder’s profile.

 - Another good way to assess the breeder’s legitimacy is to see if he or she makes you sign a binding contract that stipulates the breeder’s right to claim the puppy back in case you fail to look after it or meet certain specified care-related conditions.

 Finally, a sincere breeder will always be available to cater to any questions that you may have regarding the puppy’s care and upbringing.